AmbireTech/adex-protocol/README.md

 In technical terms, everything needed to do this is there - every user signs an event with a keypair (which can be used for receiving funds), OUTPACE channels allow easy micropayments, and users would be able to see their earnings and withdraw them through the AdEx Lounge UI.

+The fund flow would be: `advertiser -> {publisher AND user}`

+### End-users paying for content

+It is possible for users to pay for the publisher's content and therefore not see any ads.

+This could be done in what we believe is a very fair way: by having users deposit certain funds (open an OUTPACE channel), and implicitly outbid advertisers for each ad they'd otherwise see.

+That way, the ad space/attention is priced fairly by the market.
+This ensures that the users pay minimal amounts while still not damaging the publishers' revenue.

+The fund flow would be: `{user OR advertiser} -> publisher`

+**To be explored further**

 ### Real-time bidding / Header Bidding